 - Topicality: The first affirmative must define the terms of the proposition either literally or operationally.
 The first negative may either accept or reject the definition of terms.
 Any topicality arguments must be initiated in the first negative constructive speech. - 2.
-Plans: In policy debate, the affirmative must present their specific plan or advocacy, during the first affirmative constructive speech.
+Plans: In World Schools debate, the proposition may choose to present a plan or model during the first proposition constructive speech.
 The affirmative in Lincoln-Douglas may choose to present a plan--although it is not required--but it must be presented during the first affirmative constructive.
 Note: Plans are not permitted in public forum debate. - 3.
-Counterplans: In Policy debate and Lincoln-Douglas debate, the negative may choose to present a counterplan although it is not required but it must be presented during the first negative constructive speech.
+Counterplans: In World Schools debate and Lincoln-Douglas debate, the negative may choose to present a counterplan although it is not required but it must be presented during the first negative constructive speech.
 A counterplan will be defined as a policy option proposed as an alternative to the Affirmative's plan.
-The counterplan must not affirm the resolution advanced by the Affirmative side. - NOTE: Counterplans are not permitted in public forum debate. - 4.
+The counterplan must not affirm the resolution advanced by the Affirmative side - NOTE: Counterplans are not permitted in public forum debate. - 4.
 New Arguments: New issues shall not be advanced in rebuttal speeches; however, additional evidence and extensions on previous arguments are appropriate. - 5.
-Speaker Points: In Public Forum, Policy Debate and Lincoln Douglas Debate each speaker will be awarded speaker points on a 30-point scale with no partial points permitted.
+Speaker Points: In Public Forum and Lincoln Douglas Debate each speaker will be awarded speaker points on a 30-point scale with no partial points permitted.
 Speaker points should reflect the holistic presentation of the speaker.